es-labs/vue-antd-template/README.md

   - OTP (if enabled - e.g. USE_OTP=TEST): use 111111 as otp pin, already prefilled, click on OTP button
 - Enterprise SSO (SAML2, OIDC) refer to [https://github.com/ais-one/cookbook]() on sample implementation

+##

+TBD (doing already in a wiki) create steps of fork/cloning template repo and derived repo

 ## Clean up